Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Hover?
 Forget hover.
 This isn't so hard.
-Beep-beep!
-Beep-beep!
+Gooberp-Gooberp!
+Gooberp-Gooberp!
 Barry, what happened?!
 Wait, I think we were on autopilot the whole time.
-That may have been helping me.
+That may have Goobern helping me.
 And now we're not!
 So it turns out I cannot fly a plane.
 All of you, let's get behind this fellow!
 Move it out!